-The Chinese Uighur Dispute
+The Genesis of Chinese Uighur Dispute

 Xinjiang Uyghur is an autonomous region that is found in the North West of China.
 This region which spans over 1.6m km2 is the largest administrative division in the country.
 Xinjiang borders Mongolia, Russia, Kazakhstan, Afghanistan, India and Pakistan.
 There is plenty of oil reserve and is one of the largest producers of natural gas.